In our previous blog posts, we have explored skin conditions such as acne and stretch marks. Now let's take an in-depth look at hair fall, shall we?

-As the condition progresses, the “growth phase” of your hair gradually reduces, and the shedding phase increases, leading to your hair becoming shorter, and eventually the appearance of baldness.
+As the condition progresses, the “growth phase” of your hair gradually reduces, and the shedding phase increases, leading to your hair becoming shorter, and eventually there will be appearances of bald patches.
 AGA is a common cosmetic disorder affecting both men and women, but is more commonly seen in men.
 According to statistics, almost 60% of men aged 30 to 50 years experience this condition.

 There is a clear correlation between this type of thinning and the levels of the hormone DHT (dihydrotesterone).
 Testesterone and weaker androgens (male hormones) are converted to strong androgens like DHT at the skin level.

 The severity of your AGA is described different if you’re male or female: